 You could also schedule a massage to help you unwind.
 Many massages open by 8 a.m. and stay open until 10 p.m., so nurses coming off a morning shift could schedule a session before heading home.
 Masseuses will work with you to figure out where they should focus – though when they see your clogs, they may already know.
 You may also be able to spring for aromatherapy or essential oils like lavender, which is known to have soothing and anti-inflammatory properties.
 Need to fit in a quick shoulder rub?
 Find a masseuse who offers chair massages: They can do thirty-minute sessions instead of a full hour.

 Emergency rooms are high-stress environments.
-Giving a call to nurses back home can do wonders, as they know how tense ERs can get.
+Call nurses back home to vent, especially your ER nurse friends.
+Or, jump online into a travel nurse facebook group.
 Ben Garrod, writing for the journalistic outlet The Conversation, suggested that we use friends as social buffers to help us get through stressful situations – and science backs it up: stress hormones drop for individuals in a strong social environment.
 Having a sounding board to bounce your concerns off of feels great – and your fellow nurses or your recruiter may have some advice on how best to handle it.

 Go on mini explorations during the week

 Travel nurses can start to feel stuck in a rut of a weekday routine if they’re only traveling between home and the hospital.
 Schedule an hour or two after work to wander through one part of a museum or join a dance class in a bustling part of downtown.
 You’ll get a taste of the area that you can further explore with a full day off.
 Unplugging from technology and finding a new activity can help you de-stress as well.